lorenasandoval88/diseasomes/README.md

-# prs
+# PRS
 Calculation polygenic risk for individual 23andme mutation reports using PGS catalog.
 Live at https://episphere.github.io/prs !

-# public 23andme sample files:
+# Public 23andme sample files:

 The participants in the Personal Genome Project (PGP) have volunteered to share their DNA sequences, medical information, and other personal information with the research community and the general public.